eAlasdair/DVPathTracer/README.md

 - `CRotA` [&deg;] Current rotation about the vertical axis, in degrees from North (like a compass).
 - `CSpd` [Default: kph] Current reported speed.
   - Imperial units can be enabled in the mod settings.
+  - If the [MPH](https://www.nexusmods.com/derailvalley/mods/401) mod is also detected, imperial units will be enabled by default.

 Order is preserved to an extent - information about each object will occupy the same column it started in until that object despawns.
 After the object despawns, until a new object takes its place, the tracer will fill that space with the column headings listed above.